madisonshenn/sentiment-geospatial-network-analysis-online-review/README.md

 # sentiment-geospatial-network-analysis-online-review

-Table of Contents
+Table of Contents:

-I tried to have a detailed and thorough write-up for this project, so this readme can be lengthy.
-Please jump to the specific section of your interest:
+I included some visualizations and analysis with details I want to highlight for this project here, so this readme can be lengthy.
+Please jump to the specific sectionw of your interest:

 - [Stakeholder Value Propositions](#stakeholder-value-propositions)
 - [Data Description](#data-description)
 - [Data Preprocessing and EDA](#data-preprocessing-and-eda)
 - [Geospatial Analysis On Reviews](#geospatial-analysis-on-reviews)
+  a. global level visualization and analysis
+  b. city level visualization and analysis
+  c. tracking high value users (HVUs)
 - [Sentiment Analysis](#sentiment-analysis)
+  a. general sentiment analysis across platform
+  b. in depth sentiment analysis on the reviews of a popular spot
 - [Network Analysis](#network-analysis)

 ## TL;DR